 Signs your team’s workflow isn’t flowing like it should.

 These are the most common issues media workgroups encounter as they expand.
+Eventually, the daily hassle leads to someone on the team searching to find the best server for video editing in an effort to eliminate the troubles.
 If you recognize some of these in your organization then your team will benefit from a more comprehensive storage solution to improve its workflow.

 - Your organization has a lot of video projects, you’re constantly getting more media, and you’re running out of space — Everyone knows that video files consume loads of storage capacity, but the effect can be profoundly expensive for a media team if it can’t manage its file proliferation.
 An ad hoc approach to storage quickly becomes a big problem.

 - You have most of your assets on external drives — Direct-attach storage (e.g. Thunderbolt, USB, and FireWire) is great for exactly one user: It’s fast, it’s simple, and it’s generally pretty inexpensive.
 As soon as you have more than one person relying on decentralized storage you put your organization at greater risk of loss in terms of time or data, and the problem compounds with more users to the point that the decentralized approach ultimately becomes too expensive and unsustainable.

 - You have several editors and other users who want to collaborate on the same projects, but can’t do it easily — If “sharing” for you means physically moving drives from one computer to another computer, you’ll be amazed how a real shared storage system will improve your team’s daily flow!